 LAW JD 846

 This workshop-format seminar examines the interplay of law, constitutions, and culture from an historical perspective.
 The heart of the seminar is student engagement with works-in-progress by leading scholars in the history, theory, and culture of law, broadly understood.
 The first three class sessions will be devoted to developing the intellectual tools necessary for reading and engaging with such papers.
 Starting in week 4 of the semester, the class format will alternate between workshop sessions and more traditional seminar sessions.
 During the five workshop sessions, an invited scholar will present a current scholarly work-in-progress for discussion.
 Students will read the speaker's paper in advance and prepare discussion questions for the seminar.
 During the other sessions, the class will meet as a normal seminar, during which we will discuss readings related to the workshop papers and legal history more generally.
 The written work for the seminar will consist of a series of brief, critical essays in response to a student-selected subset of the workshop papers.
+LIMITED WRITING REQUIREMENT OPTION: A limited number of students may be permitted to satisfy the upper-class writing with this seminar.
 NOTE: This course is open to law students and to graduate students from other departments.
 A background in history is not a prerequisite.
 Graduate students from outside the law school may be able to receive 4 credits for this course.
 Please consult the professor regarding this option. ** A student who fails to attend the initial meeting of a seminar (designated by an (S) in the title), or to obtain permission to be absent from either the instructor or the Registrar, may be administratively dropped from the seminar.
 Students who are on a wait list for a seminar are required to attend the first seminar meeting to be considered for enrollment.

 SPRG 2018 Schedule